mying4/scGRN-1/README.md

         * gexpr: gene expression data in which each row represents a gene and each column represents an observation

     * output:  a data frame containing TG, TF, promoter, enhancer and coef

+### Example

+Here we use hic data [Promoter-anchored chromatin loops](http://resource.psychencode.org/Datasets/Integrative/Promoter-anchored_chromatin_loops.bed) and enhancer list [DER-03a_hg19_PEC_enhancers](http://resource.psychencode.org/Datasets/Derived/DER-03a_hg19_PEC_enhancers.bed) as input and show how to use these functions.
+For convenience, the file names are changed to hic_data.txt and enhancers.txt